diarmidmackenzie/instanced-mesh/README.md

 This should be configured on an entity that describes the desired geometry and materials of the members of the Instanced Mesh.
 The entity *must* be configured with an id.

-This entity should be in the same Frame of Reference as all the members of this mesh.  (if all members of the mesh are not in the same Frame of Reference, use multiple Instanced Meshes!)
+For performance and simplicity, this entity should preferaly be in the same Frame of Reference as all the members of this mesh (but this is not essential - see ["notes on positioning"](#markdown-header-notes-on-positioning) below).

 Configuration as follows: